|

 Film on "Open Door" veganism from T.V. for Vegan Society.

-(there were other vegan speakers but several vegan societies represented
+(there were other vegan speakers but now several vegan societies represented

 and there is no indication where they came from, but probably 3 others

-from the UK society)
+from the UK based society)

 From the list of subscriptions paid by member societies: The Vegan